 All Empower employees, including Mr. Murphy, are eligible to participate in Empower's 401(k) Plan.
 Employees who participate in the 401(k) Plan may make contributions between 1% and 90% of base salary and annual bonus (collectively "Salary"), subject to applicable Internal Revenue Service limits.
 All new employees are automatically enrolled in the 401(k) Plan at a 3% contribution rate, increased 1% each year up to a maximum 12% contribution rate, unless the employee opts out or elects a different contribution rate.
-Empower's contribution is 100% of the first 6% of Salary contributed as pre-tax and/or Roth contributions for all employees.
+Empower's contribution is 100% of the first 6% of Salary.
 At the discretion of the Empower Human Resources Committee, Empower may also make one-time profit-sharing contributions to the 401(k) accounts of all employees as a uniform percentage of each employee's base salary, determined on an annual basis.
+The member directs the investment of their 401(k) account using the investment options selected by the plan administrator.
+Vesting of all contributions is immediate.